Category Archives: Russian Royals

 Eudoxia’s life under the watchful eye of her powerful mother-in-law who dominated the court, the nun Marfa, was not easy.
 Marfa was ever-present, always accompanying Eudoxia.
 Eudoxia’s life was concerned with childbearing to continue the new Romanov dynasty and there was much pressure on her to produce a son, especially after her first two children turned out to be girls.
 Eudoxia became the founder of many charitable institutions that helped the poor and the church.
 In 1642, she made a large contribution to fund the restoration of St. George Monastery in her birthplace.

 Michael I, Tsar of All Russia died in Moscow on July 23, 1645, at the age of 49.
 Consumed by grief over her husband’s death, Eudoxia survived him by only a few weeks, dying on August 18, 1645, at the age of 36.
 She was buried at the Ascension Convent, a Russian Orthodox nunnery in the Moscow Kremlin where royal and noblewomen were buried.
-In 1929, the Ascension Convent was dismantled by the Soviets in order to make room for the Red Commanders School.
+In 1929, the Ascension Convent was dismantled by the Soviets to make room for the Red Commanders School.
 At that time, the remains of those buried there were moved to the crypt of the Archangel Cathedral in the Moscow Kremlin.

 Ascension Convent, Eudoxia’s original burial place; Photo Credit – Wikipedia